-- reduce the percentage in principal amount of debt securities of any series whose holders must consent to an amendment; - reduce the rate of or extend the time for payment of interest on any debt securities; - reduce the principal of or extend the stated maturity of any debt securities; - · reduce the premium payable upon the redemption of any debt securities or change the time at which any debt securities may or shall be redeemed; - make any debt securities payable in other than U.S. dollars; - impair the right of any holder to receive payment of premium, principal or interest with respect to such holder's debt securities on or after the applicable due date; - · impair the right of any holder to institute suit for the enforcement of any payment with respect to such holder's debt securities; - release any security that has been granted in respect of the debt securities, other than in accordance with the Indenture; - make any change in the amendment provisions that require each holder's consent; - · make any change in the waiver provisions; or - except as provided in the Indenture, release the Guarantor, or any Subsidiary Guarantor, or modify the guarantee of the Guarantor or any Subsidiary Guarantor in any manner adverse to the holders.
+- reduce the percentage in principal amount of debt securities of any series whose holders must consent to an amendment; - reduce the rate of or extend the time for payment of interest on any debt securities; - reduce the principal of or extend the stated maturity of any debt securities; - reduce the premium payable upon the redemption of any debt securities or change the time at which any debt securities may or shall be redeemed; - make any debt securities payable in other than U.S. dollars; - impair the right of any holder to receive payment of premium, principal or interest with respect to such holder's debt securities on or after the applicable due date; - impair the right of any holder to institute suit for the enforcement of any payment with respect to such holder's debt securities; - · release any security that has been granted in respect of the debt securities, other than in accordance with the Indenture; - make any change in the amendment provisions which require each holder's consent; - make any change in the waiver provisions; or - release the Guarantor, or any Subsidiary Guarantor, or modify the guarantee of the Guarantor or any Subsidiary Guarantor in any manner adverse to the holders.

 The consent of the holders is not necessary under the Indenture to approve the particular form of any proposed amendment.
 It is sufficient if such consent approves the substance of the proposed amendment.
-After an amendment under the Indenture requiring the consent of the holders becomes effective, we are required to mail to all holders of each series affected by it a notice briefly describing the amendment.
+After an amendment under the Indenture becomes effective, we are required to mail to all holders a notice briefly describing the amendment.
 The failure to give, or any defect in, such notice, however, will not impair or affect the validity of the amendment.